mauriciojost/botino-arduino/README.md

 ## Poses

-A pose is a status of a device.
+A pose refers to a pose of *Botino*.
 For instance a LED on, a fan off, a message in the LCD, etc.

-A sequence of poses make a move, which together with a timing make a routine.
+A sequence of poses make a move: it can be dances, anymated messages on the screen, images on the screen, a light show, an IFTTT event, etc.

+Among the poses, *Botino* can trigger IFTTT events.

+### IFTTT connectivity

+This connectivity (as both This and That block) allows:
+- (as This) to control home artifacts like lights, heaters, etc. via a single button
+- (as This) to count events
+- (as That) make a move when an Ifttt condition is met (notify with a dance when tomorrow will rain)

 Properties: see [here for more information](src/actors/Body.h)